AppEngage/docs/Android_Studio_SDK_Setup.md

 4. Now its time to refer to this `module` in your application project.
 Click `File` -> `Project Structure`. `“appengagesdk”` should be visible as a module under `“Modules”` section.
 Select your application module from `“Modules”` section to which you want to integrate `AppEngage SDK` with.
 Click on `“Dependencies”` tab on the top right side of the screen.
 Click on `“+”` button to add a new dependency to your application module __(at bottom left)__

-5. From the drop-down, choose “Module dependency” and select “:appengagesdk” module from the pop-up window and click “OK”.
+5. From the `drop-down`, choose `“Module dependency”` and select `“:appengagesdk”` module from the pop-up window and click `“OK”`.

-6. The AppEngage SDK setup is now complete.
-You can confirm it by looking at “build.gradle” of your app module.
-The AppEngage SDK should be listed as a dependency in “dependencies” section.
+6. The `AppEngage SDK` setup is now complete.
+You can confirm it by looking at `“build.gradle”` of your app module.
+The `AppEngage SDK` should be listed as a dependency in `“dependencies”` section.